wang-q/nwr/doc/assembly.md

 ```

-Requires SQLite version 3.34 or above.
+Requires SQLite version 3.34 or above. `sqlite` that comes with mac does not work.

 ## NCBI ASSEMBLY